-You can also opt for a business credit card that will maintain all your business expenses in one place.
+You have an option to opt for a business credit card that will maintain all your business expenses in one place.
 It also plays a vital role in enhancing your company’s credit history, which in turn gains huge profit margins.

 As we all know, the roof cleaning business involves fewer upfront costs.
-Just you need a simple pressure washer, detergent, and bleach.
+You only need a simple pressure washer, detergent, and bleach.
 That’s it.

 Many homeowners and even roof cleaning businesses make a mistake by using a hose with too much pressure for cleaning a roof.
-They usually do to remove or clean chewing gum off the walkway, but they do damage more.
+They usually remove or clean chewing gum off the walkway, but they do more damage.

 Remember, roofs are typically flimsy and fragile, and to remove stains from them; you need a chemical cleaning system.
 Also, you need to spray cleaned at pressure with much more frequency than a garden hose.

-Before starting a roof cleaning business, the business owners must know the cleaning methods for cleaning roofs.
+Before starting a roof cleaning business, business owners must know the cleaning methods to clean roofs.

 Create an Attractive Business Card

-To create awareness about your business, you can create an attractive business card specifying the relevant information about the services you offer.
+To create awareness about your business, you need to create an attractive business card specifying the relevant information about the roof cleaning services you offer.

-With such business cards, someone can quickly get an overview of your business and where you are up to.
-Likewise, you can start distributing it to many people you know who likely need your services.
+With such business cards, someone quickly gets an overview of your business and where you are up to.
+Likewise, you start distributing it to many people you know who likely need your roof cleaning services.